 The use of Corexit continued covertly after the completion of the ‘clean-up’ – for years, according to witnesses.
 The oil-free appearance of the sea surface and the beaches, however, disguised the reality of a vast plume of oil hanging suspended beneath the surface, and mats of oil settling onto the sea floor and into the New Madrid fault-line.

 But wait, there’s more.
 BP wasn’t done yet.

-Enter Cynthia, goddess of the hunt, spirit of sepsis, flesh-eating synthetic bacterium.
+Enter Cynthia, goddess of the hunt, flesh-eating synthetic bacterium.

 Soon seals, turtles and dolphins, their bodies covered in horrible skin lesions and damage to internal organs, were being found as far north as Alaska.
 One year after the accident, the Department of Oceanography and Coastal Sciences at Louisiana State University was finding lesions and grotesque deformities in sea life—including millions of shrimp with no eyes and crabs without eyes or claws—possibly linked to oil and dispersants.
 A study by the University of South Florida found that the spill and its chemical treatment had caused a “massive die-off” of microscopic organisms at the base of the food chain.